RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_pages/preparation_for_use/index.en.md

 ---
-title: Checking the settings before using
+title: Check settings before use
 layout: single
 permalink: /preparation_for_use/
 toc: true